 Researchers from our School of Advertising, Marketing and Public Relations continue to explore the role waterways play in the lives of those living across the 19 catchment areas in South East Queensland.
 Funded by Healthy Waterways, our research aims to monitor, protect and improve the waterways; influence reforms to policy and planning; and educate the community to value and protect this resource.
-This research has informed both the 2016 and 2017 report cards.
+This research has informed the 2015, 2016 and 2017 report cards.

 Community of practice around youth employability

 Researchers from the School of Management are collaborating with the University of Queensland to build community of practice around this critical issue.
 A national symposium in Brisbane on Critical Perspectives on Employability for Australian Youth was convened to bring together academics, policy makers and practitioners from around Australia with research expertise in employability with the aim of advancing research partnerships and plans.

 In collaboration with Warwick Business School, the Behavioural Economics Team of the Australian Government, and the Queensland Government, our Queensland Behavioural Economics Group (QuBE) brought the first Nudgeathon to Australia.
 Teams of students developed solutions to real-life social issues and competed for the chance to have their proposal implemented at a Commonwealth or State level.